 What happens when an unusually cool Autumn breeze blows by and I get a sudden craving for split pea soup, but am waaay too tired to do any actual cooking?
 I grab a bag of split peas, toss them into my pressure cooker with a few vegetables, broth, and spices, and let the machine do it’s time warp magic.
 About 45 minutes later I opened the lid to a thick, rich, and flavorful split pea soup.
 This Pressure Cooker Split Pea Soup was seriously one of the easiest thing I’ve ever cooked (and cheapest!).

-I decided to make my split pea soup vegetarian (vegan, even) because I wasn’t in the ham mood, but you could certainly add a ham hock or some cubed ham to the pot before you turn it on.
+This split pea soup is vegetarian (vegan, even) because I wasn’t in the ham mood, but you could certainly add a ham hock or some cubed ham to the pot before you turn it on.
 To keep the soup rich and give it body without ham, I added a couple dollops of coconut oil.
 To mimic the smoky flavor of ham, I added a hefty dose of smoked paprika.
 Liquid smoke would also do well.
 The finished soup was filling, but light, and full of that cozy fall flavor that I love. :)

 - Dice the onion, slice the carrots and celery, and mince the garlic.
 Place the onion, carrots, celery, and garlic in the pressure cooker along with all the remaining ingredients.